Your Pregnancy GuideYour Pregnancy Guide pdf

 A diagnostic test (CVS or amniocentesis) is recommended to confirm this blood test.

-Right now, this blood test is only approved to test for Chromosome 21.
-It is also currently being developed to test for trisomy 13 and 18.
-If abnormal amounts of these chromosomes are found, the company will report these findings as well.
+Right now, this blood test is only approved to test for Chromosome 21, 18, and 13.
+It also reports on the sex chromosomes and some labs are reporting on abnormalities of the sex chromosomes.
 This test does not detect all of the types of chromosome problems that genetic amniocentesis or CVS can detect.

 How much does it cost?